s8acrine/alpha-configuration-setup/useful-git-commands.md

 ### Common Errors
 - Make sure to git add all files you want to add to tracking so you can push all at once

+This is testing different commit messages on different files in a single push